-There are nearly 347 million people all over the world suffering from diabetes and this number is likely to double in the coming years.
-In India, there are nearly 50 million diabetics. – World Health Organizations (WHO) estimate
+- There are nearly 422 million people all over the world suffering from diabetes.
+In India, there are nearly 77 million diabetics.

-According to an article by Reuters, India has an estimated 77 million pre-diabetics (It is the state in which some but not all of the diagnostic criteria for diabetes are met).
+- According to a study, India has an estimated 14% (1 in 6 Indians) pre-diabetics (It is the state in which some but not all of the diagnostic criteria for diabetes are met).

-Sedentary lifestyle, obesity, stress, high-blood pressure, high cholesterol levels, diabetes, family history are some other factors that increase chances of heart ailments.
+- A sedentary lifestyle, obesity, stress, high blood pressure, high cholesterol levels, diabetes, and family history are some other factors that increase the chances of heart ailments.

-High-fat, high-sugar, fast food outlets proliferate in Indian cities, catering for a hard-working, time-poor population eager to spend its new-found cash, with Western brands often chosen as a visible sign of wealth.
+- High-fat, high-sugar, fast food outlets proliferate in Indian cities, catering to a hard-working, time-poor population eager to spend its new-found cash, with Western brands were often chosen as a visible sign of wealth.
 Eating high levels of refined carbohydrates and saturated fat and not enough fruits and vegetables contributes to weight gain, thereby increasing the risk of diabetes.

-Overweight and obesity: (BMI over 25 kg/m2) have been estimated to account for about 65–80% of new cases of type 2 diabetes.
+- Overweight and obesity: (BMI over 25 kg/m2) have been estimated to account for about 65–80% of new cases of type 2 diabetes.
 The risk is a function of the age of onset and the duration of obesity, and weight gain during adult life.
-Check your BMI here

-Diabetes and strokes: Similar to how diabetes affects the heart, high blood pressure and cholesterol raises the risk of strokes.
+- Diabetes and strokes: Similar to how diabetes affects the heart, high blood pressure and cholesterol raise the risk of strokes.

-Some other effects of Diabetes is on the nerves (numbness, lack of arousal) and disturbed digestion.
+- Some other effects of Diabetes are on the nerves (numbness, lack of arousal) and disturbed digestion.

 How can you lower your risk?

 Excess weight is the single most important cause of type 2 diabetes.
-We have compiled a one hour sequence which will help you keep your weight under check and control your blood sugar level.
-If you are Diabetic or pre-diabetic (overweight, obese), this will help free ebook you a lot.
+We have compiled a one-hour sequence that will help you keep your weight under check and control your blood sugar level.
+If you are diabetic or pre-diabetic (overweight, obese), this free ebook will help you a lot.